pratty010/Boxes/Try_Hack_Me/Mr_Robot_CTF/Write_Up.md

 1. -T : Threads.
 Default set to 16.
 One can increase it to reduce fuzz time.
 I set it to 100.
 2. -L : List of username to enumerate.
 Will be injected at the _^USER^_ handle.
 3. -p : Single entry replaced at _^PASS^_ handle.
-4. -o : output toa particuar file
+4. -o : output to a particuar file
 5. http-post-form : The module for fuzzing post forms.
-The following string contains three part - (login_page dir:Post_Parameters:Invalid_Result).
-So, we provide the needed and we can use the enumerated invalid response as third field.\
+The following string contains three part - (Login_Page dir:Post_Parameters:Invalid_Result).
+So, we provide the needed and we can use the enumerated invalid response as third field.

 ```bash
 $ hydra -T100 -f -L www/downloads/cred.dic -p passwd -o userenum.txt 10.10.87.211 http-post-form "/wp-login.php:log=^USER^&pwd=^PASS^&wp-submit=Log+In&redirect_to=http%3A%2F%2F10.10.87.211%2Fwp-admin%2F&testcookie=1:F=Invalid username"